ODA-js/oda-js-documentation/create-new-form/create-new-react-component/simple-form-on-react.md

 **Return section** contains the code of the component.
 It consists of html markup and child React components.
 Be careful to a single component was returned.
 The single component is a block of code wrapped by opening and closing tags.
 You can use the capabilities of Bootstrap in your html code, too.

-**Note:** It's recommended to use react-bootstrap components instead of html with bootstrap classes, if it is possible.
+**Note:** It's recommend to use react-bootstrap components instead of html with bootstrap classes, if it is possible.
 You can see React-bootstrap components and examples of it's using here: https://react-bootstrap.github.io/components.html